artur-martsinkovskyi/star_vagabond/README.md

-# starfall-phaser3-typescript
+# A Space Invader-style browser game

-A tiny game written on Phaser 3 on Typescript
+You can play it [here](https://distracted-wiles-a22571.netlify.com/).
+Uses Phaser, TypeScript and a sprinkle of imagination.